About the job Head - Outcome Measurement

 About the Outcome Measurement (OM) vertical

-Within CEGIS, the Outcome Measurement (OM) teams role is to support institutionalisation of data-driven governance by setting up the required infrastructure and technical capacity with the Planning department and relevant line departments of the government.
+Within CEGIS, the Outcome Measurement (OM) teams role is to lead the design and deployment of various data-driven governance solutions by setting up the required infrastructure and technical capacity with the Planning department and relevant line departments of the government.
 High quality data and insights generated through this are expected to provide assistance to the State in goal setting, progress monitoring and strategic decision making for personnel and budget/ finance management.

 Position Summary